ghapsara/guruhhapsara.dev/src/content/2022-05-04-may-the-pod-affinitiy-be-with-you/index.md

 I believed that the GP2 storage class cared about node volume availability zones.
 I thought it would always provision EBS volumes spreading across availability zones.
 This is completely wrong.

-The thing we need to underline about persistent volume right off the bat is that once persistent volumes are created through persistent volume claim template specs defined in deployments, statefulsets, or any other abstractions, they won’t be removed if delete these objects.
+The thing about persistent volume we need to underline right off the bat is that once persistent volumes are created through persistent volume claim template specs defined in deployments, statefulsets, or any other abstractions, they won’t be removed if delete these objects.
 We’ll need to deliberately delete the created persistent volume claims to remove those persistent volumes.

 We need to pay attention to how storage class triggered at the first time.
 This will tell us where volumes are deployed in which availability zones.

-The reason we need to care about this because it defines where pods will always be scheduled.
+The reason we need to care about this is because it defines where pods will always be scheduled.
 The persistent volume claim attached to a pod coerces kube-scheduler to schedule the pod to a node that satisfies the persistent volume node affinity requirement.

 When we create a persistent volume claim, the storage class will create a persistent volume with a node affinity.
 It’ll then provision an Elastic Block Storage instance, and then a pod that claims the persistent volume will be able to mount the EBS storage.